rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 ## Clarify behavior with test

 To clarify what we mean by arrow can hit balloon, we want to write a test first that shows the lacking behavior.
 Then implement the thing.
-So we use the test both as a design tool to figure out what we are actually going to implement and as a testing tool to verify that behavior.
+We use the test both as a design tool to figure out what we are actually going to implement and as a testing tool to verify that behavior.